 Hard drugs are not only harmful to the mother but the newborn too.

 In fact, it is harmful right from pregnancy to birth time.

-Hard drug concentration circulates the blood’s system and, therefore, can make its way to breast milk.
+According to Very Well Mind, hard drug concentration circulates the blood system and, therefore, can reach breast milk.

-When narcotic substances pass through to the baby, it can lead to severe neurological disorders or even death.
+Narcotic substances passing through to the baby can lead to severe neurological disorders or even death.

 Most infectious diseases are treatable and can, therefore, not pose any harm to a breastfeeding baby.

 However, acute infectious diseases can pass on to breast milk and infect the baby.

 For instance, an HIV/AIDS-positive mother shouldn’t attempt to breastfeed a child.

 Instead, she should resort to special formulas or seek further doctor’s guidance.